Keep Yourself Warm When RV/Tent Camping With An Electric Heated Blanket

 Overall, the MaxKare heated blanket has all the features that I am looking for in a heated blanket.
 It’s not a small portable throw blanket by any means, but it will keep you cozy when camping even if you’re sitting outside.

 If you would rather have a heated mattress pad in your RV camper than a heated blanket, the Electrowarmth M60Fd is the one.

 It comes in several sizes, but the one I am looking at is the short queen with dual control.
 Most campers come with short queen beds (also called camping queen), but depending on what you have you can choose your size.

 What’s impressive with this product is the low wattage use.
 It only uses 126 Watts at most with both sides turned on the highest heat setting.

 See Also: How To Sanitize Your Holding Tanks

-Each controller has ten heat levels, and for safety they both turn off after 10 hours of use.
-Once again, I am missing a programmable auto-off function that lets me decide how many hours it should stay on until automatically turning off.
+Each controller has ten heat levels, and for safety, they both turn off after 10 hours of use.
+The controller lets you turn it on and off, and up/down the heating levels.